Aliases for CHRNA9 Gene

 GeneCards Summary for CHRNA9 Gene

 CHRNA9 (Cholinergic Receptor, Nicotinic, Alpha 9 (Neuronal)) is a Protein Coding gene.
+Diseases associated with CHRNA9 include nicotine dependence, protection against.
 Among its related pathways are CREB Pathway and Nanog in Mammalian ESC Pluripotency.
 GO annotations related to this gene include calcium channel activity and acetylcholine-activated cation-selective channel activity.
 An important paralog of this gene is HTR3A.

 UniProtKB/Swiss-Prot for CHRNA9 Gene